DanB1998/CardMatchingGame/README.md

 Javascript

 *  Lastly there were no errors when running the code through the Javascript validator at https://jshint.com/

+The output of JSHint was:

+1. There are 16 functions in this file.

+2. Function with the largest signature take 0 arguments, while the median is 0.

+3. Largest function has 11 statements in it, while the median is 4.

+4. The most complex function has a cyclomatic complexity value of 4 while the median is 1.

 ## Unfixed bugs
 <hr>